thamas/mybartik/readme.md

 # MyBartik :)

-Fork of Drupal 8's Bartik theme for my Twig theming presentations.
+Fork of Drupal 8's Bartik theme for my theming presentations (about Twig).
 (Do Not use Bartik as a base theme in real projects, 'cause updates may break your theme!')
 It looks broken because markup was changed but CSS styling was not created for